Mowah-Chibuike/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Tasks
 - Mandatory
-	- 0-square_matrix_simple.py: function that computes the square value of all integers of a matrix.
+	- 0-square_matrix_simple.py: contains a function that computes the square value of all integers of a matrix.
-	- 1-search_replace.py: function that replaces all occurrences of an element by another in a new list.
+	- 1-search_replace.py: contains a function that replaces all occurrences of an element by another in a new list.
+	- 2-uniq_add.py: contains a function that adds all unique integers in a list (only once for each integer).